- 10 Tips for CNC Router Aluminum Cutting Success

 Feeds and Speeds for Router Cutters…

-Second, we’ve now added a Minimum RPM setting to the machine profiles so you can tell it the minimum speed your spindle will go. … Read the rest
+Second, we’ve now added a Minimum RPM setting to the machine profiles so you can tell it the minimum speed your spindle will go.
+Many routers have a pretty darned high minimum rpm for their spindles, so this is an important feature. … Read the rest

 This is a guest blog post by Art Fenerty, father of Mach3 and now the Gearotic Motion software.
 I asked Art to tell us in his own words what was really great about Gearotic Motion and that’s what he’s done.
 If it sounds interesting, please check out the various deals we’re offering on Gearotic Motion.

 Hi, my name is Art Fenerty, and Bob (your host here) has asked me to introduce Gearotic Motion to you and will be offering it here from this site.
 Its Bob’s thought that an introduction may help explain what Gearotic is all about and give you an idea as to my background.… Read the rest